traderjoe-xyz/joe-tokenlists/README.md

 ## HOW TO ADD YOUR LOGO

-#### Fast Application
+#### Application
 Submit pull request by adding your token logo 200X200 PNG.
 - If logo is not png or exceeds 200X200 it will be rejected.
 - PRs including tokenlist will be rejected.
 Logos only.
+- submissions with invalid c-chain address will be rejected.
 - PRs will be processed every 2-4 days.

-#### Normal Application
-Create an issue with the following info:
-- c-chain checksummed address
-- token logo 200X200 PNG
-- submissions with links intead of attached images will be rejected.
-- submissions with invalid c-chain address will be rejected.
-- processed every 5-10 days.

 ## HOW TO ADD YOUR TOKEN TO TOKENLIST
 In `tokenlist-v2` we will be accepting community PR for adding to tokenlist.